vinodivy/oldMyGCD/README.md

 ## Import to Eclipse

-Import the MyGCD-master folder to eclipse
+Import the MyGCD-master folder to eclipse.
+You should be able to view three projects
+• GCDEar
+• GCDParent
+• GCDService

 OR